xabbu42/Master/arbeit.md

 \End{theorem}

 We will not reproduce this general result but use the provided formula as an example for an inherently self-referential S4 formula.
-If we look at the G3s proof for $¬□(P ∧ ¬□P)$ and the realization of that proof in figure \ref{proofs}, we can see why a self referential proof term like the used term $t$ for the propositional tautology $P ∧ ¬t⋅x{:}P → P$ is necessary.
-In order to prove $¬□(P ∧ ¬□P)$ we have to disprove $P ∧ ¬□P$ at some point which means we have to prove
+Looking at the G3s proof for $¬□(P ∧ ¬□P)$ and the realization of that proof in figure \ref{proofs}, we can see why a self referential proof term like the used term $t$ for the propositional tautology $P ∧ ¬t⋅x{:}P → P$ is necessary.
+In order to prove $¬□(P ∧ ¬□P)$ one needs to disprove
-$□P$.
+$P ∧ ¬□P$ at some point which means one has to prove $□P$.
 The only way to prove $□P$ is using $□(P ∧ ¬□P)$ as an assumption on the left.
-This leads to the situation that we introduce
+This leads to the situation that the proof introduces $□$ by a
-$□$ by a $(⊃ □)$ rule where the same family already occurs on the left.
+$(⊃ □)$ rule where the same family already occurs on the left.
 As the following chapters will show formally such a situation is actually necessary for the self-referentiality of an S4 formula.

 \begin{figure} \caption{proof for $¬□(P ∧ ¬□P)$} \label{proofs}
 \begin{longtable}{cc}